 - U.S. citizens should register with the U.S. Department of State Smart Traveler Enrollment Program (STEP).
 All students should check for messages from the closest Embassy or Consulate of their home country regularly.

 - Remember to notify and/or obtain permission of on-site staff as well as contact your parents when you are planning to travel on weekends/breaks.

 In case of an emergency, students are instructed to contact appropriate on-site staff immediately.
 On-site staff are considered first responders in emergency situations.
 The on-site staff will contact the International Studies Office.
 The International Studies Office staff may contact the person the student has listed as their emergency contact, depending on the situation.

 If a family member or friend is contacted by the student about an emergency and it is unclear whether or not the on-site staff are aware of the situation, that person should call the UVA International Studies Office at 434.982.3010.
 This number is answered during business hours, Monday-Friday, 8:00 am – 5:00 pm.
 In the event of a true emergency outside of business hours, your call can be directed to a message center for emergency assistance.

 When preparing to call regarding your emergency, please have on hand as much of the following information as possible:

 - action taken thus far

-- action requested of Officer (if appropriate)
+- action requested of the UVA International Studies Office (if appropriate)